 Things to Do on Lihou Island

-Rockpooling - stick to the shoreline if you want to see the best of the wildlife which has made this tiny place their island home.
+Stick to the shoreline if you want to see the best of the wildlife that has made this tiny Island their home.

 Where to Eat on Lihou Island